Chart Color Schemes

 Residential development activity is lower than average in Urunga according to AreaSearch's national comparison of local real estate markets

-Urunga has seen approximately 11 new homes approved annually on average over the past five financial years, from FY21 to FY25.
-A total of 57 homes were approved during this period, with an additional 7 approved so far in FY26.
-On average, around 2.3 people have moved to the area per new home constructed each year between FY21 and FY25, indicating healthy demand that supports property values.
+Urunga has seen approximately 11 new homes approved annually.
+Over the past five financial years, from FY21 to FY25, 57 homes were approved, with a further 8 approved in FY26 so far.
+On average, around 2.3 people have moved to the area per new home constructed over these years, indicating strong demand that supports property values.

-New homes are being built at an average expected construction cost value of $491,000.
-This financial year has seen $490,000 in commercial approvals registered, reflecting the area's residential nature.
-Compared to the Rest of NSW, Urunga has about half the rate of new dwelling approvals per person, placing it among the 54th percentile nationally for areas assessed.
-However, building activity has accelerated in recent years.
+New homes are being built at an average expected construction cost of $367,000.
+This financial year has seen $490,000 in commercial approvals, reflecting the area's residential nature.
+Compared to the rest of NSW, Urunga has about half the rate of new dwelling approvals per person, placing it among the 54th percentile nationally.
+However, building activity has increased recently, suggesting market maturity and potential development constraints.

-The majority of recent development has consisted solely of standalone homes, maintaining Urunga's traditional low-density character and appealing to those seeking space, particularly families.
-Interestingly, developers are constructing more traditional houses than the current mix suggests (84.0% at Census), indicating strong demand for family homes despite density pressures.
-The location has approximately 290 people per dwelling approval, indicating a low-density market.
-Future projections show Urunga adding 214 residents by 2041.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+All recent developments have been standalone homes, maintaining Urunga's traditional low-density character and appealing to families seeking space.
+Interestingly, developers are building more traditional houses than the current mix suggests (84.0% at Census), indicating continued strong demand for family homes despite density pressures.
+The location has approximately 290 people per dwelling approval, reflecting a low-density market.
+Future projections estimate Urunga will add 212 residents by 2041.
+With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development